-Providing that the water values are suitable and that the aquarium is mature enough to support a group, species of catfish from the Otocinclus genus may be used in the C.asellus tank for minor algae control.
+Providing that the water values are suitable and that the aquarium is mature enough to support a group, species of catfish from the Otocinclus genus may be used in the Amazon puffer tank for minor algae control.

-Also, dependant on water values and tank size, C.asellus can be housed with groups of Hemigrammus rhodostomus (Rummy-nose tetra), Paracheirodon axelrodi (Cardinal tetra) and other similar fish.
+Also, dependant on water values and tank size, Amazon puffers can be housed with groups of Hemigrammus rhodostomus (Rummy-nose tetra), Paracheirodon axelrodi (Cardinal tetra) and other similar Amazonian fish.